IT consultant: job description

 - Other large private organisations

-IT consultants with several years’ experience may also work freelance.
+IT consultants with several years’ experience may also do freelance work.

 - Meticulous approach to work